jbock-java/jbock/README.md

 ### Skew rules

-These are the rules if neither mapper nor collector are defined, as in the introductory example:
+These are the rules if neither mapper nor collector are defined, like in the introductory example:

 Parameter type                      | Skew
 ----------------------------------- | --------------------------------